 In a recent study, researchers looked at the brains of more than 100 people aged 60 and over.
 80 percent had no cognitive decline.
 Researchers measured the levels of different markers of Alzheimer’s disease and monitored their sleep carefully.

-People who had less deep sleep throughout the night had higher levels of Tau protein in their brain.
+People who had less deep sleep throughout the night had higher levels of Tau protein in their brains.
 Increased Tau proteins are linked to Alzheimer’s disease and believed to cause much of the cognitive decline associated with the illness.

 It is difficult to tell if the lack of deep sleep caused the build-up in this protein or if the sleep changes are merely a symptom.
-Although more study will be needed to determine the nature of the correlation, it is clear that a lack of deep sleep is somehow linked to developing Alzheimer’s disease.
+Although more studies will be needed to determine the nature of the correlation, it is clear that a lack of deep sleep is somehow linked to developing Alzheimer’s disease.

 Sleep: Crucial for Cognition, Memory, and More

 Reducing your Alzheimer’s risk is not the only reason to keep your internal clocks on track.
 Numerous studies have linked insomnia to serious physical and mental changes.
 People who do not get enough sleep suffer from mental issues such as lower cognitive function, memory loss and increased depression.
 They are more likely to get in serious accidents on the job and in vehicles.
 They also are more likely to develop hypertension, heart disease and stroke.
 Even a few sleepless nights can decrease your immune system, making you more likely to get sick.

 Getting the right quantity and quality of sleep can be a challenge.
 However, it is a challenge that is essential to long-term, whole-body health.

 Getting the Sleep You Need, at Any Age